Harvey Weinstein Dismisses Report That His Genitalia Looks ‘Like A Vagina’

 Accuser Jessica Mann said during her court testimony that Harvey Weinstein’s genitalia appeared to be deformed, but the Hollywood producer dismissed the report as he left the courtroom Friday.

-The 67-year-old exited the Manhattan Supreme Courtroom, according to Page Six, with the aid of a walker when a reporter asked him to comment on Mann’s accusation.
+The 67-year-old exited the Manhattan Supreme Courtroom with the aid of a walker, according to Page Six, when a reporter asked him to comment on Mann’s accusation.
 He sarcastically responded that Mann’s description of his body was “perfect.”

 Mann says that the first time she saw Weinstein naked when they had consensual oral sex, she thought that his genitalia seemed so “deformed” that she wondered if he may be intersex.